-You can often buy crabs already cooked and cleaned, but I find the best-tasting crab are crabs you've cooked yourself.
+You can often buy crabs already cooked and cleaned, but the best-tasting crabs are crabs you've cooked yourself.
 Chilling crabs after cooking them doesn't ruin the flavor, but it does diminish it a bit.
-For the sweetest, most tender, most succulent crab, try cooking it at home.
+For the sweetest, most tender crab, try cooking it at home.

 How to Boil Crabs

 Boiling is the most common way to cook crabs and a favorite for all varieties.

 - Bring a large pot of water to a boil.
 Make sure to salt it enough so it tastes as salty as ocean water.
 Some people swear by adding beer or white wine to the water.
 Add any seasonings you like—Old Bay has its fans, that's for sure—and then the crabs.